Sushant-ctrl/RL-IMPLEMENTATIONS/cartpole solution/Readme.md

 For training two networks are used, policy net and target net.
 The target net produces the target, towards which the policy net is trained.
 The parameters of the policy net are copied into the target net after certain fixed number of episodes.

-Mean squared losses and ADAM optimiser technique was used to train the network.
+Mean squared losses and ADAM optimiser is used to train the network.

-Experience Replay was also used.
+Experience Replay is also used.